Akshaya Tritiya: Birth of Parashurama

+Other legends

 According to one legend, the sage Vyasa began reciting the Hindu epic Mahabharata to the god Ganesha on Akshaya Tritiya.

 Another legend states that the river Ganges descended to earth on this day.
 The Yamunotri Temple and Gangotri Temple are opened on the auspicious occasion of Akshaya Tritiya during the Chota Char Dham pilgrimage, after closing down during the heavy snowfall-laden winters of the Himalayan regions.
 The temples are opened on Abhijit Muhurat of Akshaya Tritya.

-Another event linked to the day is Sudama's visit to his childhood friend, Krishna in Dwarka, when he received unlimited wealth as a boon.
+Another event linked to the day is Sudama's visit to his childhood friend, Krishna in Dvaraka when he received unlimited wealth as a boon.
 Kubera is believed to have appointed the god of wealth on this auspicious day.

+Regional significance

+Maharashtra

+Akshaya Tritiya is of importance in the Indian state of Maharashtra.
+It is one of the Sadetin Muhurtas (Three and a half auspicious and holiest festival days in the Marathi calendar).
+People in Maharashtra consider these days as the days to start anything new as it is believed that the work started on Akshaya Tritiya brings long lasting success.
+People start new businesses, buy houses and women buy gold on this day.
+People celebrate this festival with family, and worship gods and goddesses by offering food such as Naivedhya consisting of the Maharashtrian Puran Poli (Chapati/bread stuffed with jaggery, ghee and lentil mix) and Aamras (A thick mango puree).

+Odisha

 In Odisha, Akshaya Tritiya is celebrated during the commencement of the sowing of rice paddy for the ensuing Kharif season.
-The day starts with ritual worship of mother Earth, the bullocks, other traditional farm equipment and seeds by the farmers for the blessings of a good harvest.
+The day starts with ritual worship of mother Earth, the bullocks, and other traditional farm equipment and seeds by the farmers for the blessings of a good harvest.
 After ploughing the fields, the farmers sow paddy seeds as the symbolic start for the most important Kharif crop of the state.
 This ritual is called Akhi Muthi Anukula (Akhi- Akshaya Tritiya; Muthi- fistful of paddy; Anukula- commencement or inauguration) and is celebrated with much fanfare throughout the state.
 In recent years, the event has received much publicity due to ceremonial Akhi Muthi Anukula programs organized by farmers' organizations and political parties.
 The construction of chariots for the Ratha Yatra festivities of Jagannath Temple also commences on this day at Puri.

+Telugu States

-In the Telugu-speaking states of Telangana and Andhra Pradesh, the festival is associated with prosperity, and women purchase gold and jewellery.
+In the Telugu-speaking states of Telangana and Andhra Pradesh, the festival is associated with prosperity and charity.
 Simhachalam temple observes special festive rituals on this day.
 The main deity of the temple is covered in sandalwood paste for the rest of the year, and only on this day are the layers of sandalwood applied to the deity removed to show the underlying statue.
 Display of the actual form or Nija Roopa Darsanam happens on this day.

-This day is highly auspicious for those who buy gold and silver. buy rice, deposit money in a bank account, buy any kind of new things or vessels visiting famous temples, donating foods or special offer for poor peoples, or helping poor children for there education fees, all are good signs for akshaya tritya.